 Programming and application development

-|Czech study program|
+|Czech study programme

-Is the study program for you?
+Is studying the programme for you?

 Where to go after this study?